skills/introduction-to-secret-scanning/.github/steps/X-finish.md

 - Attempted to commit a secret, but had that commit stopped by push protection
 - Bypassed the push protection

-It's important to note that secret scanning capabilities are only available for public repositories.
-Customers needing additional capabilities should investigate [GitHub Advanced Security](https://docs.github.com/en/enterprise-cloud@latest/get-started/learning-about-github/about-github-advanced-security).
+It's important to note that secret scanning capabilities are available for free for all public repositories.
+Customers needing secret scanning for private repos should investigate [GitHub Advanced Security](https://docs.github.com/en/enterprise-cloud@latest/get-started/learning-about-github/about-github-advanced-security).
 In addition to the features you worked with here, Advanced Security also provides the following features:

 -  Custom secret scanning patterns
 -  Non-partner and generic patterns including passwords, RSA and SSH keys, and database connection strings